 1. Spread Out the More Expensive Flowers

 It’s okay that you want the high ticket items.
-Yes you can have peonies, ranunculus, anemones, dahlias, succulents and specialty flowers.
-The key is balance.
-Instead of having an all peony bouquet, use 3 stems of peonies in your bouquet (They are huge – they will still be the focal point) and supplement the look will something beautiful, stated, yet more budget friendly like spray roses, some fillers, and greens.
-The left over stems will go toward other arrangements you want to make with your DIY flowers.
+Yes, you can have peonies, ranunculus, anemones, dahlias, succulents and specialty flowers.
+The key is a balance.
+Instead of having an all peony bouquet, use 3 stems of peonies in your bouquet (They are huge – they will still be the focal point) and supplement the look will something beautiful, stated, yet more budget-friendly like spray roses, some fillers, and greens.
+The leftover stems will go toward other arrangements you want to make with your DIY flowers.
 This way you make the higher priced flowers go a long way and get the most out of your wedding budget.

 2. The Beautiful Top Secret Budget Friendly Blooms

 Spray Roses: They have evolved into a serious statement flower since the popularity of the romantic vintage style.
-The reason why they are so cost effective is because each stem has 3-5 blooms.
+The reason why they are so cost-effective is that each stem has 3-5 blooms.
 Each bunch is 10 stems, so each bunch gets you anywhere from 30-50 small rose blooms for around $18-25$ (depending on current supply and demand).

 Dendrobium Orchids: Another hidden gem!
-Denodrobium orchids come in a 10 stem bunch, each stem has 8-10 blooms, yes, you get 80-100 little orchid blooms in each bunch!
+Dendrobium orchids come in a 10 stem bunch; each stem has 8-10 blooms, yes, you get 80-100 little orchid blooms in each bunch!
 That means you can get 80-100 small orchid blooms for around $30-$35!
 The only downfall is that you need to remove each bloom from the vertical orchid stems and wire it.
-It requires a little more work but is totally worth the elegant look at the affordable price!
+It requires a little more work but is worth the elegant look at the affordable price!
 They are perfect for boutonnieres, corsages, bouquets, and centerpieces.
-For centerpieces we suggest using the whole orchid stem.
+For centerpieces, we suggest using the whole orchid stem.
 As you can see below, the mini orchid blooms placed among beautiful mini calla lilies and roses create a statement look.

 Football Mums: Just completely ignore the word football, because these big fluffy beauties are the least bit masculine/sporty.
-They are perfection when paired with pretty much any flower.
+They are perfect when paired with pretty much any flower.
 The reason why we think they are a hidden gem is that they will help you build large bouquets with a lot less $$.
 You can purchase 10 large football mums for $18-25!
-This budget friendly bouquet, featured on Style Me Pretty is a prime example of pairing more pricey focal flowers with affordable football mums, wax flower, and greens.
-This bride got to have the ever-so-popular garden roses when she paired them with more affordable blooms.
+This budget-friendly bouquet featured on Style Me Pretty is a prime example of pairing more pricey focal flowers with affordable football mums, wax flower, and greens.
+This bride got to have the ever-so-popular garden roses when she matched them with more affordable blooms.
 Photo by Shannen Norman.

 Wildflowers: Ordering wildflowers can save you a ton of money.
-Because wildflowers are mainly a mix between fillers, greens, and accent flowers they are more affordable.
-Wildflowers are extremely beautiful and can work in any setting, you do not have to have wedding in a barn to make it work. they are whimsical enough for formal settings as well.
-Want to replicate this wildflower look below from pinterest?
+Because wildflowers are mainly a mix of fillers, greens, and accent flowers they are more affordable.
+Wildflowers are extremely beautiful and can work in any setting; you do not have to have wedding in a barn to make it work.
+They are whimsical enough for formal settings as well.
+Want to replicate this wildflower look below from Pinterest?
 Order the Blooms Vintage White Wedding Wildflower Pack!

 3. Use Color to Make the Impact